scouten/ericscouten.dev/content/2021/09-30-my-cathedral/index.md

 comments = true
 +++

 Often when I need solace and reflection, I walk through this trail near Hansville.
-I call it my "cathedral" because the trees remind me what it is to be grounded and steady in the face of whatever storms might be facing me at the moment.

 <!-- more -->